 People move into nursing homes to get help with their daily care and medical needs.
 While most nursing homes provide complete, competent care, there are instances when their care is not up to standards.
 Some forms of medical malpractice in nursing home care include:

 - Medication errors

 - Equipment malfunctions

 - Allowing or ignoring unsanitary conditions or supplies

 - Failing to address a resident’s medical needs or problems

 Nursing home abuse and neglect also constitute medical malpractice.
 Abuse is the willful infliction of injury, unreasonable confinements, intimidation, or punishment with resulting physical harm, pain, or mental anguish.
 Neglect refers to the failure to provide goods and services necessary to avoid physical harm, mental anguish, or mental illness.
 Simply put, when health care professionals fail to uphold their duty and a nursing home resident suffers an injury, they must take responsibility.

 Time Limit to File a Nursing Home Negligence Claim

 If your relative suffered injuries in a nursing home, it’s important to act immediately.
 If medical malpractice is to blame, you must file a claim within a limited time period.
 This legal time limit is called the statute of limitations, and it can forever bar you from seeking justice.
 In addition, you may have more or less time to file the claim depending on the particular situation.

 We welcome you to contact Ostroff Injury Law for a free, no-obligation consultation.
-Call (800) 818-8148 or submit your information for a free case review.
+Submit your information for a free case review.